learn-co-curriculum/react-hooks-components-basics/README.md

 function components can be used for (almost) everything that class components can.

-React's recommendation is that _new_ components are written as function components; but class components will continue to be supported as well.
+React's recommendation is that components be written as function components moving forward; but class components will continue to be supported as well.
 React is also planning to [rewrite their documentation][react docs rewrite] to focus on function components and hooks in the near future.

 In the meantime, you can also view a community-made version of the React docs that shows all examples with _function_ components [here][react docs hooks].